 Mausoleum of Caecilia Metella

 The Mausoleum of Caecilia Metella (Mausoleo di Cecilia Metella) is an ancient Roman tomb located south-east of Rome just before the third mile marker of the Via Appia.
-The circular mausoleum was built circa 30–10 BCE by her son, Marcus Licinius Crassus.
+The circular mausoleum, constructed circa 30–10 BCE, was built by her son, Marcus Licinius Crassus, a member of the powerful Crassus family.
+This family had long-standing influence in Rome, with her father-in-law, Marcus Licinius Crassus, being one of the wealthiest men of the late Republic and a member of the First Triumvirate alongside Julius Caesar and Pompey.
+The tomb’s monumental scale reflects both the social standing and the wealth of the family.

 circa 211 CE